Language: EN

 What are Bits, Bytes, Char, Words, MSB and LSB

-If you get into the binary system, there are certain words and terms that you are going to inevitably encounter.
+If you get into the binary system, there are certain words and terms that you will inevitably encounter.
 Bit, Byte, and to a lesser extent Char and Word.

-All of them refer to quantities of information.
-They are easy to understand, although they are often mixed up with each other.
-So let’s explain them briefly, to learn to speak properly.
+All of them refer to amounts of information.
+They are easy to understand, although they are often mixed up.
+So let’s briefly explain them to learn to speak properly.

 Bits

-The bit (binary digit) is the smallest unit of information in the binary system.
-The term “bit” was coined by the mathematician John Tukey in 1946.
+The Bit (binary digit) is the smallest unit of information in the binary system.
+The term “bit” was coined by mathematician John Tukey in 1946.

 In digital electronics, electronic devices rely on the presence or absence of voltage to indicate whether a bit is 0 or 1.